This post may contain affiliate links. Click here to read my full disclosure.

 1. Tell me about yourself.
 Who are you?
 What do you do?

 My name is Lena Onate.
 I’m newly relocated East coast gal, now a Southern California based inhabitant, lifestyle and travel blogger.
 For my full-time official job, I work as a Rehab nurse and I’m married to my best friend who also happens to be a doctor in training.

 Apart from the world of hospital beds, medication passes, and patients, I enjoy exploring California and documenting life in photos.
-And my blog, Lena Onate, is my world of creativity.

 2. What are you passionate about?